LimeDrive/stream-fusion/docs/en/StreamFusion/prerequis.md

 !!! important "Passkey configuration"
     Tracker passkeys are not mandatory during the initial installation of StreamFusion.
 However, their management influences the user experience:

-    - If a passkey is provided in the environment variables during configuration, it will be used for all plugin users.
+    - If a passkey is provided in the environment variables during configuration, it will be used for all addon users.
-    - If no passkey is provided, each user will need to configure their own passkey on the plugin configuration page.
+    - If no passkey is provided, each user will need to configure their own passkey on the addon configuration page.
 Thus, each user will use their own account on each tracker.

     This flexibility allows either a centralized configuration or user-by-user customization according to your needs.